SANSKAR7536/-backend_project/readme.md

   1- one channnel is also a user .
   2- subscriber are also a user .
   3-  take user and store it on differenet

+  # subsciption model undeerstanding

+  1- why the  understanding is needed  i want to know why ---?????

+      subscrpiton schema --

+       it has two mahor things subscriber and channel  both are user  just value

+       let  user be a,b,c,d, and channel be like chai , hcc,fcc, both are user but for understanfding keep it simple

+        jitni bar ek channel ko subscribe utni bar model banega  document

+        let say channel =cac, sub a
+        let say channel be cac, and sub be like b, let say channle be like cac and sas be like c, adn asloo subsribe to fccc.

+         but b say channel hcc  ko subscribe karo

+        sooo it all  are a document
+         major quest how to find the channel no=umber of subscriber and followers

+      notes-- let say for cac  select those document whose channel are caa..    //3 subsciber

+       why not suibscirber count kre

+       let say shannel subscirbed for c  find the subsriber ki value c kaha kaha h ,, channel ki list nikal ke le lao

+  # mongo db  aggreation pipeline  understanding ---

+      read where --  read document on mongodb

+       stages each stage perform opertion  which stays on the other next satges..

+        let sya we have opperaion on one stages like 50, so in the next stage we are going to  present yah operate on the 50 data only

+        synatx --  db .<kaha laga na h >. agggreate

+        [
+          {
+            $match
+          },{
+            $lookup:
+            form  :kaha se join karu
+            localfield:

+          },{} // pipielines
+        ]

+         yeh array  of object ayega return me if we want  ki array nah aye -- {
+            $addfield  new filed add akarega
+          }